-Data analysis
+Data Analysis

 The proposed system aims to extract and analyse data from all parties involved in the operations of the project.
 The system will view product performances, track wastages and loss in produces among other critical data analysis solutions.
+Extracting important information from the data generated across all the project activities and presenting it in a more analyzable format can allow the the initiative to make informed business decisions and future plans.
+The ability to view the produces that are making high orders can be of paramount importance and can allow farms to stock the right produces that will sale quickly without the risk of wastages.